 When you get married, you rarely think that you and your spouse will run into significant issues.
 After all, people get married to stay together for life.
 Unfortunately, unexpected events and situations can occur that lead to marital issues.
 If this happens, you and your spouse may decide to break up.
 This is known as a divorce and is quite common in society.
 Sometimes, though, one spouse leaves the other, either physically or in their actions.
 This is known as marital abandonment.
 Ultimately, marital abandonment occurs when one spouse completely severs ties with the other and their family, therefore abandoning their family duties.
 It’s important to understand that simply leaving the home to temporarily or permanently separate is not considered marital abandonment.
 However, it becomes abandonment when there is no intention to return or the party refuses to provide support.
 When this happens, certain effects occur.
-If you have questions about marital abandonment, contact Rochester divorce attorney Michelle Cimino for a free consultation.
+If you have questions about marital abandonment, contact Rochester divorce attorney Michelle Cimino for a confidential consultation.

 There are different types of abandonment.
 Marital abandonment does not necessarily refer to physically leaving the home, but it can be accomplished through bad behavior.

 For example, if your spouse makes your life very difficult or insufferable which causes you to leave, they have committed constructive abandonment.
 Some grounds for this victim-spouse leaving under constructive abandonment include physical, emotional, or mental abuse and cruelty, infidelity, and refusing to provide financial support.
 All of these show that the spouse is not providing their duty in the family, thus proving constructive abandonment.